neilcook/dnroptions/README.md

 The dnroptions tool enables you to put the required parameters into a simple YAML configuration file, and it then outputs Hex-encoded options which can be easily inserted into the configuration of DHCP servers such as ISC Kea or similar software.
+By default the hex octets will be separated with colons;
+to use spaces instead, specify `--hexspaces=true`.

 The tool supports DHCPv6, DHCPv4 and RAv6 DNR options.
 It supports both single and muliple options.
-For multiple options, it will output a single hex-encoded string with all the options concatenated together; If you do not want this, then simply run the tool multiple times over different configuration files.
+For multiple options, it will output a single hex-encoded string with all the options concatenated together; If you do not want this (it's probably not what you want for V6 options), then simply run the tool multiple times over different configuration files.

 The tool only output the option data itself, not the Option Code or the Option Length - these would be emitted by the server itself.
 For the RAv6 option, it does pad the option with zeros to an 8-octet